Radiologic Technology Accreditation, Certification, and Licensing Information

 Hunter Business School is a Middle States Association of Colleges and Schools (MSA-CESS) regionally accredited institution.

-- New York State Education Department, Bureau of Proprietary School Supervision
+The Radiologic Technology program is approved by the New York State Education Department, Bureau of Proprietary School Supervision and the New York State Department of Health.

 For a listing of New York State approved radiologic technology schools, including Hunter Business School, visit New York State Schools of Radiologic Technologists.